braheezy/catppuccin-gtk-rpm/README.md

 # Catppuccin GTK RPM
-RPM build of the great content produced by https://github.com/catppuccin/gtk.
+RPM build of the great theme produced by https://github.com/catppuccin/gtk.

-For each main color, an RPM is generated containing all the assets.
 Installing the RPM puts the theme in `/usr/share/themes/`.

+- catppuccin-gtk (All the colors!)
+- catppuccin-gtk-blue
+- catppuccin-gtk-green
+- catppuccin-gtk-orange
+- catppuccin-gtk-pink
+- catppuccin-gtk-purple
+- catppuccin-gtk-red
+- catppuccin-gtk-teal
+- catppuccin-gtk-yellow

 # Build
 Install the RPM build tools for your distro:
 - `rpm-build`
 - `rpmdevtools`

-The GTK themes depend on the following.
-Install them for your distro:
+The themes have dependencies themselves.
+Install it for your distro:
 - `sassc`

 Now issue the build command: